-There exists 3 types of gun trusts:
+There are 3 types of Gun Trusts:

 If you handover your firearm to a ‘prohibited person’, you could commit a felony.
 In some conditions, loaning, gifting or sharing a particular firearm is even considered a crime that can result in hefty fines or conviction.

 These are some of the concerns that you should be aware of when you own a gun as an asset.
 That’s why it’s important for every gun owner to stay informed of all these complex and evolving gun laws.